 Course Description

 This is a graduate course in general relativity.
 We will cover the mathematical framework behind Einstein's theory, the formulation of Einstein's equations, the Schwarzschild and Kerr metrics, gravitational radiation, and cosmology.
-The textbook for the course is Spacetime and Geometry by Sean Carroll (2003, Pearson ISBN 978-0805387322).
+The textbook for the course is Spacetime and Geometry (2nd Edition) by Sean Carroll (2003, Pearson ISBN 978-0805387322 or Cambridge University Press ISBN 978-1108770385).

 Additional texts that may be of use to students are General Relativity by Robert Wald and Gravitation by Misner, Thorne, and Wheeler (i.e. the giant black book about gravity).
 Neither are required for the course.

 In my experience, the meaning behind the equations in GR is best grasped if you, the student, are actively writing them down yourself.
-Understanding where the mus and nus go and why they go there is part of GR, and at least for me, writing imparted that better than just reading.
-I strongly encourage you to take notes during lecture as if it was an in-person class (also, if you take notes using LaTeX, I will warn you TeXing up GR tends to go slower than you'd expect.
-Handwriting might be more effective).
+Understanding where the mus and nus go and why they go there is part of GR, and at least for me, writing imparted that lesson better than just reading.
+I stronglyencourage you to take notes during lecture.
+Also, if you take notes using LaTeX, I warn you up front that TeXing GR tends to go slower than you'd expect -- there are important orderings of raised and lowered indices that take some planning to TeX correctly.
+Handwriting might be more effective.

 Grading